Do you need to know anatomy when doing yoga? Not really.

 But it helps to have some basic understanding of how the body works as an integrated whole.

-Part of what is important with respect to tensegrity, the body and in particular the synovial joints, (since those are the things that allow us to move the body) is the idea that ligaments are active structures.
+Part of what is important with respect to yoga anatomy, and in particular the joints, is the idea that ligaments are active structures.

-Understanding that joints are critical structures, more so than muscles, can be useful in fault finding.
 Joints are critical because there is no overlap.
 Once a joint is gone it’s gone, but muscles have overlap.
 They can compensate for each other like alternate branches of a network.
-So when there is a lack of flexibility or pain, it may be a result of muscle patterning designed to protect joints.
-Assuming that the material of a joint has been fixed, a lot of yoga practice problem finding is overcoming the habits that are built around an injury and replacing them with muscle habits that allow you the access to the full potential of your body.
+So when there is a lack of flexibility or pain, it may be a result of movement patterns instigated by the brain to protect joints.

 Learning to feel and control your anatomy is a recursive process.
 You can use bones as references for feeling and controlling muscles.
 Muscles in turn help you to locate bony landmarks which in turn can then be used to fine muscle awareness.